tidalmigrations/tidalmigrations.github.io/pages/tidal tools/general-troubleshooting.md

 ## Why aren't I receiving verification or invite emails?

 It is possible the emails are being blocked by your spam or filtering system.
-If you are using Microsoft Office 365 for your email service, either online at https://outlook.office365.com/mail/ or an email client, we suggest you check both your spam folder and the ['quarantine'](https://protection.office.com/quarantine).
+If you are using Microsoft Office 365 for your email service, either online at https://outlook.office365.com/mail/ or in an email client, we suggest you check both your spam folder and the ['quarantine'](https://protection.office.com/quarantine).

 ## Still need help?